-His television broadcasts are seen statewide on the Montana Television Network as one of the members of the Montana Ag Network.
+His television broadcasts are seen statewide on the Montana Television Network.
 He also makes regular appearances on national television broadcasts like Cattlemen to Cattlemen, This Week in Agribusiness, Market Day Report and Rural Evening News all seen on RFD-TV.

 He’s had the opportunity to report on Agriculture from across the region, the United States and has been on trade missions to Canada, Colombia, Costa Rica, Italy, Japan, Mexico, Morocco, Nigeria, Peru, Russia and Taiwan.